One of the most troubling things about asthma and bronchitis is that they share some similar symptoms. However, they don’t have the same root causes.

 If you have difficulty breathing, are experiencing a cough which is productive and have a fever, bronchitis may be the reason why.

-Another signal that bronchitis may be the problem versus asthma is if the cough contains dense mucus.
+Another signal that bronchitis may be the problem versus asthma is if a cough contains dense mucus.
 This mucus may be any variety of green, yellow or transparent.

 When bronchitis is acute, other symptoms may be present as well, including chills, body aches and low fever of 100°F (37.7°C) to 102°F (38.8°C).